Charles Leclerc has claimed a ton of pole positions in his F1 career - but lately that has rarely translated into crucial championship points.

 Okay, here is the really grim part, when Leclerc starts P1 he has a woeful record of going on to win the race on Sundays.

-Of his 15 so far, only four have been converted into wins - a miserable strike rate of just 26.67 per cent.
+Of his 23 races from pole so far, only four have resulted in wins - a miserable strike rate of just 17 per cent.

 Who has the most F1 pole positions?